Clemapfel/mousetrap/docs/04_widgets.md

 ## AspectFrame

-Not to be confused with `Frame`, \{AspectFrame} adds no graphical element to its singular child.
-Instead, the singular child widget added with `AspectFrame::set_child` will be forced to stay in a certain **aspect ratio**, its width to height ratio will stay constant regardless of the size allocation of the `AspectFrame`s parent.
+Not to be confused with `Frame`, \a{AspectFrame} adds no graphical element to its singular child.
+Instead, the widget added with `AspectFrame::set_child` will be forced to allocate a size that conforms to a specific **aspect ratio**.
+That is, its width-to-height ratio will stay constant.

-We choose the aspect ratio either in `AspectFrame`s constructor or with `AspectFrame::set_ratio`, both of which accept a floating point ratio calculated as `width / height`.
-For example, if we want to force a widget to keep an aspect ratio of 4:3:
+We choose the aspect ratio in `AspectFrame`s constructor, though we can later adjust it using `AspectFrame::set_ratio`.
+Both of these functions accept a floating point ratio calculated as `width / height`.
+For example, if we want to force a widget to keep an aspect ratio of 4:3, we would do:

 ```cpp
 auto child_widget = // ...